Guangxi: Human geography

 Major cities in Guangxi include Nanning, Liuzhou, Guilin, and Beihai.
 Notable towns include Longmen, Sanjiang, and Yangshuo.
 The Xi River system provides waterways which connect to the Pearl River Delta.
 Important seaports along Guangxi's short coastline on the Gulf of Tonkin include Beihai, Qinzhou, and Fangchenggang.
-To connect Xi River system and coastal Guangxi, Chinese government started to construct Pinglu Canal.
+Pinglu Canal was constructed to connect Xi River system and coastal Guangxi.

 Climate

 Guangxi has a subtropical climate.
 Summers are generally long, hot, and humid, lasting from April to October.
 Winters are mild, and snow is rare.
 The autonomous region's average annual temperature ranges from 17.5 °C to 23.5 °C, with January temperatures typically ranging from 4 °C to 16 °C, and July temperatures typically ranging from 27 °C to 32 °C.

 Due to frequent rain-bearing monsoon winds, average annual precipitation is quite high in Guangxi, ranging from 1080 mm in drier zones to 1730 mm in wetter zones.
 The region also experiences monsoons, blowing from south-southwest from late April to the beginning of October.
 Most of the precipitation occurs between May and August.
 Microbursts can also occasionally occur in the extreme south of the region, from July to September.
 This is caused by typhoons blowing from the South China Sea.